Skip to main content

 // Concise integration - only essential fields

-interface QualityToolsPayload {
+export interface QualityToolsPayload {

 requestId: string;